top of page

 Amazing Spider-Man 2 3DS

 The last of the classic 2D games.
-Over 20 years of these behind them and nearly no progress is shown.
+Thats over 20 years of these behind them to reference and no progress is shown.
 Its the same barebones combat, repetitive padded levels and weak bosses, but this time they force a pointless web-swinging mini-game between each level.

 Release: Apr 29, 2014